78 LikesScience & Research

 Studying a foreign language and or / an essay subject like English or History can help to boost your communication skills too.

-Vocational: (GCSE or A-levels / level 3 qualifications and on the job training) There are intermediate or advanced apprenticeships / other work based training opportunities available for roles like lab technician, lab assistant, network engineer, electronics engineer, software tester, engineering technician, materials technician.
+(GCSE or A-levels / level 3 qualifications and on the job training) There are intermediate or advanced apprenticeships / other work based training opportunities available for roles like lab assistant, network engineer, electronics engineer, software tester, engineering technician, materials technician.
+For example you can do a science lab technician apprenticeship.
+Learn more here about how to become a scientist without going to uni.

 What science and research qualifications are available?